Leask/BRICKS/README.md

 * In order to collect all the domains blocked by the GFW with the contributers all over the internet.

-* To study how huge the restrictions are, in the Chinese internet.
+* To study how tight the restrictions are, in the Chinese internet.

 * To log the data about this terrifying digital Berlin Wall as much as possible.